 Day two takes us over the Connel Bridge through Appin to the haunting landscape of Glen Coe (scene of the terrible massacre of the MacDonald Clan).
-We’ll stop in Fort William, a town dominated by Ben Nevis – the UK’s tallest peak, then we follow part of the route of the Jacobite Steam Train*, where we should see the train cross the Glenfinnan Viaduct.
+We’ll stop in Fort William, a town dominated by Ben Nevis – the UK’s tallest peak.
+This tour will then include a one way journey on the Jacobite Steam Train, one of the most fantastic train journeys in the entire world.
+Part of this journey will involve travelling over the Glenfinnan Viaduct, made famous by the Harry Potter films.
 We’ll continue to the end of the line, Mallaig, a pretty fishing port, bustling but remote.
 We will have the opportunity to have an early dinner and enjoy some excellent seafood before taking a short ferry ride over the sea to Skye, where we will spend our second night.

 Overnight: Isle of Skye